Agorex-io/Proposals/proposals/aip-1.md

 - Abstract - a short (~200 word) description of the technical issue being addressed.

-- Copyright/public domain - Each AIP must either be explicitly labeled as placed in the public domain (see this AIP as an example).

-- Motivation - The motivation should motivated the proposal including a clear explanation of the problem that the AIP solves and why a current process or (lack thereof) is inadequate to address the problem.
+- Motivation - The motivation should explain what motivated the proposal, including a clear explanation of the problem that the AIP solves, and why a current process or (lack thereof) is inadequate to address the problem.
 AIP submissions without sufficient motivation may be rejected outright.

 - Rationale - The rationale fleshes out the proposal by describing why particular decisions were made.
 It should describe alternatives that were considered and reference any related works.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.